concur/developer.concur.com/src/tools-support/release-notes/app-center-2018-06-01.markdown

 Parken+ works with Expense for Concur Standard and Expense for Concur Professional.
 It will be available soon in the Concur App Center under User Connections (formerly Apps for Me) at [https://www.concur.com/app-center](https://www.concur.com/app-center).
 For more information about the Parken+ integration, visit
 [http://www.parken.plus/](http://www.parken.plus/).

-### <a name="qwykr"></a>Qwykr

-Qwykr is a complete ground travel solution for the business traveler.
-Qwykr features regulated, professional drivers for safely and securely transporting their employees.
-The Qwykr app handles the complete process from arranging the ground travel to connecting the traveler with their driver, processing the payment and making the insertion directly into the traveler’s expense report with complete IRS required documentation.

-For the Concur user, Qwykr automatically enters the receipt to the rider’s expense report with all of the proper IRS required documentation included.
-This assures complete compliance with IRS reporting regulations.

-Qwykr works with Expense for Concur Standard and Expense for Concur Professional.
-It will be available soon in the Concur App Center under User Connections (formerly Apps for Me) at [https://www.concur.com/app-center](https://www.concur.com/app-center).
-For more information about Qwykr, visit their website at [http://qwykr.com/](http://qwykr.com/).